Model Center—Class Browser

 Renaming Classes

-A class can be renamed at any time by right-clicking the name of the class in the Class Browser and choosing Rename from the popup menu.
-It is also possible to rename a class by selecting its icon and pressing the F2 key.
+A class can be renamed at any time from the Class Browser by right-clicking the class and choosing Rename from the popup menu, or by selecting the class and pressing the F2 key.
+It is also possible to rename the class from the Class Properties dialog.

 When renaming a class, references to the renamed class will be updated automatically.
 The scope of this operation can be specified in the Rename Class dialog.
 With the Library scope selected, only references to the renamed class within the library itself will be updated, while the Global scope, if selected, will also search for references in classes outside the library.